frequency-chain/frequency/designdocs/provider_registration.md

 ## Goals and Non-Goals
-This document will discuss the ways in which service providers can register with and participate in the MRC network.
+This document will discuss the ways in which service providers can register with and participate in the Frequency network.

 This document will not discuss the specifics of how providers will process service requests from users on the network.
 This document will also not discuss